ArdaAras/youtube-etl-with-aws/README.md

 Youtube [data](https://www.kaggle.com/datasets/datasnaek/youtube-new) analysis and ETL pipeline using Python and various AWS tools and services such as Athena, Lambda, and Glue

 # Tech
-AWS S3, Glue, Athena, Lambda, Quicksight or Kibana
+AWS S3, Glue, Athena, Lambda, Quicksight